jay-nginx/nginx-openid-connect-okta/nginx-plus/README.md

   * Okta supports OpenID Connect Discovery (usually at the URI `/.well-known/openid-configuration`).
 Access the openid-configuration file and capture the remainder of the values we require to successfully configure our Authentication.
   * Open in your browser: `https://nginxjdesai.okta.com/.well-known/openid-configuration`
-    * Obtain the URL for `jwks_uri` or download the JWK file to your NGINX Plus instance

     * Obtain the URL for the **authorization endpoint**
       - In my case "authorization_endpoint":"https://nginxjdesai.okta.com/oauth2/v1/authorize"
     * Obtain the URL for the **token endpoint**
       - In my case "token_endpoint":"https://nginxjdesai.okta.com/oauth2/v1/token"
     * Obtain the URL for the **jwks_uri**
       - In my case "jwks_uri":"https://f5jaydesai.okta.com/oauth2/v1/keys"